General New River

-The story was told of the General sucking snake venom from James Spratt, son of Kanawha Spartt, that saved James' life.
+The story was told of the General sucking snake venom from James Spratt, son of Kanawha Spratt, that saved James' life.
 The General gave the Spratts the land on the reservation.
 (This is just one version of who gave the land on the reservation to the Spratts.)
-General New River even borrowed Thomas Spartt's horse at one time.
+General New River even borrowed Thomas Spratt’s horse at one time.
 The General rode the horse hard and Spratt beat him for this infraction.
 The irony was, that later Spratt killed the same horse, doing exactly what he had beaten General New River for doing.

 The General was described by Elkhana Watson in fairly admirable fashion, "his face showed powerful traits of mind and character" while Watson's other description of the Indians was not that generous.
-Reverend Thomas Coke, the Methodist preacher, described him as: " a tall, grave old man, (who) walked with a mighty staff in his hand: Round his neck he wore a narrow piece (I Think) of leather, which hung down before and was adorned with a great variety of bits of silver.
+Reverend Thomas Coke, the Methodist preacher, described him as: "a tall, grave old man, (who) walked with a mighty staff in his hand: Round his neck he wore a narrow piece (I Think) of leather, which hung down before and was adorned with a great variety of bits of silver.
 He also had a silver gorget.
 Almost all the men and women wore silver nose-rings hanging from the middle gristle of the nose, and some of them had little hearts hanging from the rings."

 The General died in 1804 at Kings Bottom.

-Out of the Mist to Kings Mountain by Shawn C Roberts is a novel about the Revolutionary War in the South.
+Out of the Mist to Kings Mountain by Shawn C. Roberts is a novel about the Revolutionary War in the South.
 Some of New River's war time experiences are depicted in this historical novel.